fernando-juni0/portifolio/README.md

 # Run the project
 $ npm start

-# The server will initialize in the <http://localhost>
+# The server will initialize in the <http://localhost:80>

+#It is possible to change the opening port of the server by creating a .ENV file and adding the following line: PORT='Your Port'
 ```

 ## :memo: License ##